electrode-samples/express-example-with-standalone-electrode-modules/README.md

-# Express App confippet
+# Express App with Electrode Modules
-- This repo is a sample app generated from `express app`
+- This repo is a sample Express app generated from `express app` with Electrode modules
 - You can clone the repo and `npm install` + `NODE_ENV=development npm start` or follow along with the instructions to build it from scratch

-## Quickstart guide
+## Express generator
 - Scaffold an express app:

 ```